Frequently Asked Questions

 What happens once the delivery arrives?

-Once the delivery vehicle arrives we connect the water and delivery hoses to the Screedflo vehicle and start to mix your Screedflo.
+Once the delivery vehicle arrives, the team will greet you and look at your datum point and critical points on the floor.
+We set up the tripods using a laser, connect the water and delivery hoses to the Screedflo vehicle and start to mix your chosen Screedflo product.
 After 10 minutes we will be ready to start pumping.
-It takes 8 minutes to pump each m³.
+It takes approximately 8 minutes to pump each m³.
 Once we have finished mixing and installing, we will then wash out any residue and ask you to sign our delivery note.

 Is it ok to use a stiff brush instead of using an STR sander to remove laitance and put a key in the screed?

-Sanding, or mechanically abrading the screed is not just to remove laitance and the same process should be followed for all screeds.
-A mechanical sander should be used to provide a key for primer and any adhesive.
-A stiff brush will not give the floor a key and may not remove stubborn construction debris such as plaster and mortar dropped during the construction phase.
+Sanding, or mechanically abrading the screed is not just to remove laitance and the sanding process is something that should be followed for all screeds.
+A mechanical sander (such as an STR701) should be used to provide a key for primer and any adhesive.
+A stiff brush can remove loose laitance but will not give the floor a key and may not remove stubborn construction debris such as plaster and mortar dropped during the construction phase.

 Will commissioning the underfloor heating after 7 days cause the screed to crack?